-The 25th May 2018 also saw the introduction of the NHS ‘National data opt-out programme’; this is a service that enables data subjects to opt out of having their data shared for research and/or planning purposes.
-NHS Digital will be automatically converting patients’ existing type 2 objections to the new opt-out from 25 May 2018.
+The 25th May 2018 saw the introduction of the NHS 'National Data Opt-Out programme'; this is a service that enables data subjects to opt out of having their data shared for research and/or planning purposes.
+NHS Digital will be automatically converting patients' existing type 2 objections to the new op-out from May 2018.

 Our patients do not need to take any action, and this will not affect the way your information is used.
-We are continuing to respect yoiur original choice to not share confidential patient information beyond NHS Digital for research or planning, but your choice will be recorded as a national data opt-out rather than a type 2 objection.
+We are continuing to respect your original choice to not share confidential patient information beyond NHS Digital for research or planning, but your choice will recorded as a national data opt-out rather than a 'type 2 objection'.

 Every patient who is now aged 13 or over with a type 2 objection recorded will receive a personal letter explaining the change.
-The letters will be issued from June 2018 and will include a handout which explains more about the national opt-out.
-The letter will ask our patients to contact NHS Digital should they have any questions.
+The letters wil be issued from June 2018 and will include a handout which explains more about the scheme.
+The letter will ask patients to contact NHS Digital should they have any questions.

 Below is a useful link for patients from NHS Choices called 'Your NHS Data Matters' click on the logo for more information.
 The second link is a leaflet provided by the NHS - copies are available at the surgery.